 2015 CCS Welcomes Phil Clary – New Artistic Director

 CCS welcomed Phil Clary as our new Artistic Director.
-Phil, a native Cincinnatian, is a music teacher at Indian Hill High School and the music director at St. Timothy’s Episcopal Church in Anderson Twp.
+Phil, a native Cincinnatian, is a music teacher at Indian Hill High School and the music director at Indian Hill Church in Indian Hill.
 He is the choir director at Congregation Beth Adam and is an accompanist at Ursuline Academy.
 Phil is a member of the Cincinnati Fusion Ensemble, comprised of nationally and internationally renowned singers based in the Cincinnati, Ohio area.
 He also sang with the Vocal Arts Ensemble of Cincinnati for several seasons.
 Phil earned a Bachelor of Music Education in vocal music from Northern Kentucky University and studied choral conducting at University of Cincinnati (CCM) with Dr. Stephen Coker.

 2014 Dr. Doug Belland, CCS Artistic Director retired Dec.
 2014 after 20 years of dedicated service .
 His leadership and commitment to CCS have been much appreciated.
 We wish Doug all the best for the future.